 ✅ Authentic, if shrunk, scratch gear layout

 ❌ Small, plasticky

 ❌ Only comes with Serato DJ Lite

 Nowadays, most pro DJ mixers are geared up to work with laptop software as DVS interfaces.
-Plug your laptop into such mixers, and add timecode vinyl to connected turntables, and you’ll get ready-to-roll DVS.
+Plug your laptop into such mixers (for instance, the popular Pioneer DJ DDJ-S7), and add timecode vinyl to connected turntables, and you’ll get ready-to-roll DVS.

 However, what if your mixer isn’t “DVS ready”?
 What if you prefer to use an all analogue mixer?
 What if you’ve got a perfectly good set of decks and mixer from years ago you simply want to use with DJ software?
-Denon DJ’s DS1 audio interface, which works with all DVS systems, is for you.
-It sits between your decks, mixer and computer, bringing any DJ gear into the world of DVS.
+Reloop’s Flux audio interface, which works with all DVS systems, is for you.
+It sits between your decks (up to three), mixer and computer, bringing any DJ gear into the world of DVS.

 ❌ External interfaces are by their nature fiddly to set up

 With the amount of innovative and unique DJ gear out there making turntablism more portable and accessible, you can easily find the right DJ controller for scratching, no matter your skill level, aspirations, and budget.
 Whether you want to go totally digital and ditch the decks, or you want to keep it old school by using your turntables, but also have a digital bridge that lets you do away with some of the impracticalities of analogue, the options above should be on your shortlist.